-Digital 9 Infrastructure, an investment trust, has announced that it was launching a £400 million ($549.5 million) London initial public offering (IPO).
+Digital 9 Infrastructure, an investment trust, has announced that it is launching a £400 million ($549.5m) London initial public offering (IPO).

 The newly established trust aims to invest in a range of digital infrastructure assets, including subsea & terrestrial fiber, data centers, tower infrastructure, and small cell networks.